maciejpirog/cpp-effects/doc/quick-intro.md

 };
 ```

-The most popular approach in FP makes effect handlers syntactically quite similar to exception handlers.
-It is quite different here: a handler can be defined by deriving from the `Handler` class.
+FP usually makes effect handlers syntactically quite similar to exception handlers.
+We take a different approach here: a handler can be defined by deriving from the `Handler` class.
 The definitions of "command" and "return" clauses are defined by overriding appropriate virtual functions in `Handler`, one for each command listed in the template parameter list.

 We can handle a computation as follows: